An introduction to $p$-adic $L$-functions: The Kubota-Leopoldt -adic -function

 where $f(t) = t/(e^t-1)$, and that $\zeta(-k) = (d^kf/dt^k)(0) = (-1)^k B_{k+1}/(k+1).$ We want to remove the smoothing factor at $s=1$.
 For this, let $a$ be an integer coprime to $p$ and consider the related function

-This is also $\mathscr{C}^\infty$ and has exponential decay at infinity, so we can apply Theorem \ref{l-function} and consider the function $L(f_a,s)$.
+This is also $\mathscr{C}^\infty$ and rapidly decreasing, so we can apply Theorem \ref{thm:l-function} and consider the function $L(f_a,s)$.
 The presence of $a$ removes the factor of $s-1$, at the cost of introducing a different smoothing factor.

 \begin{lemma} We have

 which has an analytic continuation to $\C$, and

 \end{lemma}